sf-wdi-27-28/rails_partials_helpers/README.md

 ## Getting Started

-1. Fork this repo, and clone it into your `develop` folder on your local machine.
+1. Fork this repo, and clone it into your local development folder on your local machine.
 2. Change directories into `rails_partials_helpers`, and `bundle install`.
 3. Run `rake db:setup` (make sure PosgreSQL is running).
 4. Start your Rails server; then you're ready to go!